lng impacts

 Human rights and environmental justice concerns in LNG development

 Similar violations have been reported in the US.
-For example, the Rio Grande LNG project by NextDecade in Texas has been criticized for failing to obtain FPIC from the Carrizo/Comecrudo Tribe of Texas, who were neither consulted nor gave their consent to the project (see the case study).
+For example, the Rio Grande LNG project by NextDecade has been criticized for failing to obtain FPIC from the Carrizo/Comecrudo Tribe of Texas, who were neither consulted nor gave their consent to the project.

 LNG projects developed in conflict-affected regions are also associated with serious human rights violations, in some cases leading to legal action.
 In Mozambique, a legal action has been initiated against TotalEnergies and its Mozambique LNG project, with journalistic investigations revealing serious human rights violations.